yaakov-koby-israeli/Smart-Loans---Beta/README.md

 ## Overview

-Smart Loans - Beta is a decentralized lending system that provides a secure, transparent, and automated way to manage loans.
-The system leverages **FastAPI**, **SQLAlchemy**, and **Web3.py** to enable seamless financial transactions between borrowers and lenders while integrating with blockchain for transaction security.
+Smart Loans - Beta is a decentralized banking system that uses a simulated blockchain network (Ganache) for secure and transparent transactions.
+The project focuses on developing the backend of the application, where the bank can manage users, loans, and approval processes, while users can transfer funds between themselves.

+The platform allows the bank to approve, delete, and manage user accounts and loans.
+Users can request loans, repay them, and transfer money between each other, all while ensuring that transactions are secure and auditable via blockchain technology.

 ## Features

 - **User Authentication**: Secure login with JWT-based authentication and hashed passwords.
 - **Role-Based Access**: Admin, lenders, and borrowers have different permissions.
 - **Loan Management**: Loan requests, approvals, repayments, and overdue penalties.
+- **User Transactions**: Users can transfer funds between accounts securely on the blockchain
 - **Blockchain Integration**: Transactions are executed using Web3 with Ganache for Ethereum simulation.
 - **Automated Payments**: Loan repayments and penalties are enforced using on-chain transactions.
 - **FastAPI-Based Backend**: High-performance API using FastAPI and SQLAlchemy.